 Diesel had a habit of shying.
 He would shy at poles on the ground and objects that he had been exposed to many times before.
-When we introduced him to the SURE FOOT® pads he was very mistrustful.
+When we introduced him to the SURE FOOT pads he was very mistrustful.
 He didn’t want anything to do with them at first, habitually shying away from them on the ground as well.
-That is until he spent several days experiencing the SURE FOOT® Equine Stability Program.
-It took several sessions gradually working with him to overcome his fear, find comfort and finally overcome his habitual pattern.
+That is until he spent several days experiencing the SURE FOOT Equine Stability Program.
+It took several sessions gradually working with him to overcome his fear, find comfort, and finally overcome his habitual pattern.
 When he did he was able to walk between tires and logs without changing speed or holding his breath without any prior groundwork!

 Diesel’s pattern is typical of a horse that will shy or pull back.
 When concerned he would push against the ground with his front feet in a sideways motion.
 This pattern I now consider typical of horse’s that shy and by using SURE FOOT, not only could we clearly see the pattern, as if in slow motion, we watched as the horse become self-aware and finally discover new ways of standing, moving and placing his hooves on the ground all by himself.

 As his habitual pattern lessened Diesel became more relaxed, lowering his head and softening while standing on the pads.
 We could then use the pads to “trigger” this relaxation so that he could respond to objects in his environment rather than react.
-In that way we could “switch” Diesel from fight and flight to grazing without the increasing his stress levels.
+In that way, we could “switch” Diesel from fight and flight to grazing without increasing his stress levels.
 It was clear he was already stressed by the situation therefore he didn’t need more arousal.
 What Diesel needed was a way to switch off the fight and flight and turn on the relaxation response.

-Diesel went form suspicious and self-preserving to curious and finally to relaxing while on the pads.
+Diesel went form suspicious and self-preserving to curious and finally to relax while on the pads.
 As these changes happened his riders could feel the change in his body from the saddle.
 While it is not necessary to be mounted during a SURE FOOT session, it does give the rider an opportunity to feel the habitual patterns of tension melt away.

 What is the SURE FOOT Equine Stability Program?

 Quite simply it is an opportunity for your horse to become aware of his habits and change his own behavior and movement.
 This may seem quite astonishing at first when you consider that your horse can reprogram his own brain.
 But that is exactly what happens.
 You offer your horse an opportunity to experience the way he stands habitually by placing an unstable surface under his hooves.
 Beginning with one foot at a time the horse chooses whether or not to remain on the pads.
-The experience is an offer not a requirement.
+The experience is an offer, not a requirement.
 It is imperative that the horse can choose to stand on the pads or not and for how long (although I will at times ask the horse to walk off).
 This is quite different from training, which is when we impose our ideas on the horse.
 Even if the training is “good for him” it is still something we decide we want the horse to do rather than something the horse wants to do.

 An experiment with a surprising outcome

-The spark for SURE FOOT came two and one half years ago.
+The spark for SURE FOOT came two and one-half years ago.
 I got the idea to place an air-filled balance disc under a horse’s hoof, thanks to Dr. Joyce Harman and a horse named Dante.
 I wanted to help him sense his own body.
 For one month he was ridden in a saddle that caused a problem with his right hind leg.
 We changed the saddle but the uneven movement was still visible at the end of the Monday lesson.
 I was going to see him again the next day.
-During our conversation Joyce talked about how dogs were placed on a variety of unstable surfaces for rehabilitation.
+During our conversation, Joyce talked about how dogs were placed on a variety of unstable surfaces for rehabilitation.
 I wondered how that would work with Dante.
 She thought it might help and suggested he only stand on the balance disc for 15 seconds.
 In 15 seconds my life changed in the most unexpected way!

-I had no preconceived notion what might happen when, with the owner mounted, I placed the balance disc under Dante’s hoof.
+I had no preconceived notion of what might happen when, with the owner mounted, I placed the balance disc under Dante’s hoof.
 I was simply interested in seeing what might happen.
 As a Feldenkrais Practitioner® I knew that there were Feldenkrais® lessons where we stood on an unstable surface like a foam roller.
 I have used balance and wobble boards to help riders improve their balance and knew balance discs were used in physical therapy and sports training.
 But I didn’t know how a horse would respond.

 In 15 seconds Dante walked off the pad moving in a completely different way.
 His right hind leg was swinging more freely whereas only a moment before it was stepping short.
 I continued to place the two discs under his back feet for very short periods of time and watched as he continued to move better and better.
 Over the course of the hour I could put two pads under Dante’s back feet but he would not let me put them under his front feet.
 In fact, he was quite frightened by the idea.
 I did not force the issue and he went home a changed horse.